 How to Enable Offline Dictation on Your iPhone

-A tiny foray into your “Settings” app will be necessary to enable voice dictation without the use of an internet connection.
-Android users have been able to use this kind of functionality for a while now, it is unclear as to why Apple has only now caught up with the competition.
-Especially when you are moving afoot, voice entry just beats having to type with one or two hands while keeping your eyes on the screen.
+A tiny change in your “Settings” app will enable voice dictation, also known as voice-to-text on iPhone or voice to text on iPhone, without the use of an internet connection.
+Especially, when you are moving on foot, voice entry just beats having to type with one or two hands while keeping your eyes on the screen.

 Similarities to Mac OS X